ivinjohn98/Parallel-Algorithms/assignments/hw4/readme.md

 ![Average Degree vs Time Delta-Stepping plot](degree_experiment.png)

+With an increase in the average degree of the vertices, we observe a linear increase in the expected time.
+This is expected and can be explained by the fact that as the average degree increases, the graph moves towards a more complete graph, meaning that there are more edges to process during the algorithm’s execution.
+In Delta-Stepping, the additional edges increase the number of relaxations required, leading to more work for each vertex.
+This in turn results in a higher computational cost.
+As the graph becomes denser, the sequential steps (such as Dijkstra-like processing for heavy edges) also become more prominent, further contributing to the increase in expected time.
+Consequently, the increase in the average degree directly impacts the algorithm's performance, causing the expected time to grow linearly with the degree.

+Graph structure and sparsity, the use of 2 nodes causing communication overhead, edge weight distribution, and the barriers introduced by YGM in the algorithm's implementation can all have a minor impact on these results.

 # Maximum edge weight experiments and discussion

 | # Processors | # Vertices | # Edges  | Max Edge Weight | Delta (200) | Average Degree | Time (Measured) |